GET AUDITION/INTERVIEW UPDATES ON OUR BULLETIN PAGE HERE

 - During the audition, we will ask each applicant to present one Shakespeare and one contemporary monologue from the monologue selection lists provided.
 The remaining two monologues are in reserve, in the event we need to see additional material.

 - Applicants must prepare 16 bars of any song to be sung a cappella (without accompaniment).
-If an applicant is asked to sing, it is an opportunity for our faculty to find out information about an applicant’s vocal production.
 Not all applicants will be asked to sing.
-If you are asked to sing, it is to experience another form of your interpretation of text and less about if you sing well or not.
+If an applicant is asked to sing, it is an opportunity for our faculty to find out information about an applicant’s vocal production and it is to experience another form of your interpretation of text and less about if you sing well or not.
+Recorded audition applicants should include this component in their audition video.

 THEATRE AUDITION PREPARATION WORKSHOPS